elastisys/compliantkubernetes/docs/release-notes/ck8s.md

 ### Added

-- **Added support to turn off trailing dots for grafana.**
+- **Added support to turn off trailing dots for Grafana.**
     - This fixes an issue with the certificate for Grafana appearing not to be valid on some browsers.

 ### Changed

 - **Increased window for `FrequentPacketsDroppedFromWorkload` and `FrequentPacketsDroppedToWorkload` alerts.**
     - To make it less sensitive to semi-consistent blocked network traffic.
 - **Reduced CPU requests for some components in the service cluster.**

 ### Fixed

-- **Added some default annotations for harbor that will fix issues with not being able to upload larger images.**
+- **Added some default annotations for Harbor that will fix issues with not being able to upload larger images.**
 - **Fixed the Gatekeeper Grafana dashboard.**
     - Updated queries to produce correct numbers
     - Removed broken/duplicate panels

 ## v0.31.0